OpenTreeOfLife/germinator/TESTING.md

     ws-tests/run_tests.sh https://devapi.opentreeoflife.org

 substituting the actual name of the API server you'd like to test.
-(You can also run it from the germinator/ws-tests directory.)
+(You can also run it from the germinator/ws-tests directory if you prefer.)

 Some setup is required for the run_test.sh script.
 It assumes there are clones of all five component repositories, and that all the repository clones are siblings (i.e. all are subdirectories of a common directory).
-If this is not the case, you'll have to manually set up a directory of symbolic links simulating this situation:
+If this is not the case, you'll have to create symbolic links in germinator's parent simulating this situation:

     cd germinator/..
     ln -s {location of phylesystem-api repo clone} taxomachine ln -s {location of oti repo clone} oti
     # etc. for all five API component repositories

-A few of the phylesystem-api tests require that peyotl be installed, but if it isn't they will just fail.
+A few of the phylesystem-api tests require that peyotl be installed.
+If it isn't, they will just fail, which is distracting but OK.

-Individual API components (OTI, etc.) can be tested either using the -t flag, or by running `run_tests.sh` from the appropriate ws-tests directory.
-The argument to -t is the ws-tests directory for the component in question, e.g.
+Individual API components (OTI, etc.) can be tested either using the `-t` flag, or by running `run_tests.sh` from the appropriate ws-tests directory.
+The argument to `-t` is the ws-tests directory for the component in question, e.g.

     ../germinator/ws-tests/run_tests.sh -t . https://devapi.opentreeoflife.org